JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 It's the same exact idea as improving DI sampling - discretize to world space, estimate a local distribution, use for sampling.
 And again the same questions arise - using a small set of candidate paths traced from the camera and splatting into the cache; build on top of the existing cache update pass; both?

+The same questions also apply to the world irradiance cache itself.
+Currently the cache is updated in a dedicated pass at the start of the frame, sampling from a fixed point for each active cache cell.
+Other caches like NVIDIA's [SHARC](https://github.com/NVIDIA-RTX/SHARC), NVIDIA's [NRC](https://research.nvidia.com/publication/2021-06_real-time-neural-radiance-caching-path-tracing) or AMD's [FSR Radiance Caching](https://gpuopen.com/manuals/fsr_sdk/techniques/radiance-cache/#training-the-cache) splat candidate paths traced from the camera.

 Lots of room for experimentation.

 Additionally as a final note on GI quality, currently one of Solari's worst form of artifacts is GI light leaks on the edges of objects.
 While hashing the surface normal helps, on curved surfaces and corners, it's not a perfect solution.